Gift Acceptance Policy

 Gospel for Asia's Bridge of Hope Program

-In order to facilitate the Organization’s work, GOSPEL FOR ASIA has an agency agreement with Believers Church, which operates the Bridge of Hope Program.
+In order to facilitate the Organization’s work, GFA WORLD has an agency agreement with Believers Church, which operates the Bridge of Hope Program.

-GOSPEL FOR ASIA welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Church through the Bridge of Hope Program.
-Donors can provide life-changing assistance and GOSPEL FOR ASIA will facilitate communication between the sponsor and the child.
+GFA WORLD welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Church through the Bridge of Hope Program.
+Donors can provide life-changing assistance and GFA WORLD will facilitate communication between the sponsor and the child.